turbolytics/librarian/README.md

 ## What Makes libraian cloud-native?

 - Librarian includes modern telemetry including metrics and tracing natively.
-- Librarian is performant and efficient, deployable on small instances.
+- Librarian is performant and efficient, deployable on modest hardware instances.

 # Features and Roadmap.